Population: 11,400,000 in 2022

 - Under-5 mortality rate per 1,000 live births:

 - Boys decreased from 110.8 in 2000 to 68 in 2019

 - Girls decreased from 96.3 in 2000 to 57.2 in 2019

 - Malnutrition in children under 5 years of age:

 - Stunting decreased from 28.8% in 2000 to 21.9% in 2017

 - Wasting decreased from 5.5% in 2000 to 3.7% in 2017

 Source: Global Nutrition Report, 2022

 - Bountiful Children began serving in Haiti in 2022

-- 34 children and 7 mothers receive help each month as of 2022
+- 119 children and 6 pregnant/nursing mothers receive help each month as of June 2023

 - See additional information below